huvaso/SPM_STPrediction/README.md

 ```

 ## Install

 ### Install COPpredict by Source Code

-If you clone repository or download the source you can install in your environment you will use:
+Please, download the source and install the COPpredict in your environment using the following sentence:
 ```
 python setup.py install
 ```
-or if you would install in your development environment you will use:
+You can install COPpredict in your development environment by executing:
 ```
 python setup.py develop
 ```
 ### Install COPpredict by PIP

-you can install last release using:
+You can install last release using pip:
 ```
 pip install git+https://github.com/hsamame/tesishildavf.git
 ```
-or a specific version using:
+You can also install a specific version using pip:
 ```
 pip install git+https://github.com/hsamame/tesishildavf.git@v1.0
 ```

-``coppredict`` depends on the following packages which will be installed by pip during the installation process
+``COPpredict`` depends on the following packages which will be installed by pip during the installation process
 - ``pandas``
 - ``numpy``
 - ``psutil``
 - ``IPython``

 ## Usage

-## COPredict usage example
+## COPpredict usage example

-1. Read the CSV of WinCopper or Copper patterns dataset (an example of the input file is shown in the example folder).
+1. Read the CSV of WinCopper or Copper patterns dataset (an example of the input file is shown in the example folder):

 ```python
 from coppredict import preprocessing as pr from coppredict.patricia import Patricia